LOW ISLAND ARE A HYBRID, ELECTRONIC FORCE AND THEIR SET SENT ATTENDEES TO PARADISE

 In their opening tracks ‘We Drift Apart’ the audience get a starter of the night they are about to get lost in.
 This song is effortlessly cool, cold and empowering with its hard edge.
 During ‘Hot Air’ multi-instrumentalist Jamie Jay’s vocal fall a bit flat and slightly out of key; although every other vocal performance from Jay was absolutely stunning during the rest of the set.

-‘That Kind of Love’ is hard, synth heavy track.
-It’s one that listener can easily become completely absorbed in.
-It transports the listener to place where they feel like a King or Queen.
-Posada throws himself into the performance of this track whole heartedly and with the amount of vigorous thrusting he did at his keys, I’ll be surprised if he does not find himself with a mini-keyboard before not too long.
+‘That Kind of Love’ is hard, synth-heavy track.
+It’s one that the listener can easily become completely absorbed in.
+It transports the listener to a place where they feel like a King or Queen.
+Posada throws himself into the performance of this track wholeheartedly and with the amount of vigorous thrusting he did at his keys, I’ll be surprised if he does not find himself with a mini-keyboard before not too long.

 Low Island have musical talent in truckloads.
 They give the air of a band forming their own path on route to somewhere incredible.
 Personally, I could hear some of their most synth focused music being knocked up another notch with the addition of an alto or tenor saxophone.
 Regardless, I envision demand to see Low Island growing and growing.
 Seeing these more intimate sets is must for fans of incredibly dynamic, often electronic, music and, for god’s sake, starting following online.